 Top ‘Moving to Germany’ tips

 We asked the Lingoda team about their experiences when first moving to Germany – here are their experiences and advice, including some unusual hints and tips.

 Before you arrive in the country, it’s a good idea to find somewhere to live.
 Even if this is only temporary, it will help you get the all important Anmeldung.
 You may have heard some stories about getting this handy document.
 It’s really not as scary as it sounds, and is over in a matter of minutes.

 If you’re planning to stay in Germany for more than three months, you are required by law to register at the Bürgeramt (Citizen’s Office) and complete a short form – this is the infamous Anmeldung.

 Top ‘been there done that’ tips: To get the document, you will need to book an appointment and go along with your ID, tenancy agreement and a letter from your landlord confirming that you live there.
-If you take the Move to Germany course, you will learn some of the all important language required for these types of appointments.
+If you take a Lingoda course, you will learn some of the all important language required for these types of appointments.

 It may be common practice in your home country to have a number for your apartment, as well as the first line of the address.
 Not in Germany!
 In Deutschland, you will find surnames of the people who live in a flat or a house at the door: der Name an der Klingel.
 The same goes for the post boxes.
 If people with different surnames live at the same flat or house, you will see their different surnames listed next to their Kingel.

 So, if you are having any important documents posted to you, or that all important care package from home, do not forget to clearly label your name on your postbox and door.
 You don’t want to miss out on those chocolates from your mum!